junxit/us-congress-bills-114/metadata.md

 - 2015-11-02 — Placed on the Union Calendar, Calendar No. 244.
 - 2015-11-02 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-321.
 - 2015-11-02 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 114-321.
+- 2015-11-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.